manas6699/Lord-Quiz-Game/README.md

 # Lord Quiz Game

-Its is a simple quiz game
+It is a simple quiz game